 The bill amends the Judicial Agency Referral Residential Facility Regulatory Act by updating the definitions and requirements for facilities that provide housing or temporary residence to individuals referred by judicial agencies.
 Specifically, it introduces the term "treatment" alongside "housing" and "temporary residence," indicating that facilities may also provide treatment services.
-The bill mandates that no facility can offer housing or treatment until it has been inspected and certified by the appropriate state departments, namely the Department of Public Safety and Corrections for housing and the Louisiana Department of Health for treatment.
+The bill mandates that no facility can offer treatment or housing until it has been inspected and certified by the appropriate state departments, namely the Department of Public Safety and Corrections for housing and the Louisiana Department of Health for treatment.

 Statutes affected: